szmarczak/cacheable-lookup/README.md

 #### getEntry(entries)

-Selects one entry of many.
+Returns a random entry from the given `entries`.

 ##### entries